 How do the common “go green” tips measure up next to changes in diet?
 How helpful is a vegan diet for the environment?
 How long do you have to not shower before you match the impact of not eating a pound of beef?

-NOTE: Please see this more recent post for a far more thorough and extensively cited exploration of this topic!
+NOTE: Please see the post “Everything Wrong With Environmentalism” for a far more thorough and extensively cited exploration of this topic!

 Today we’re going to compare the benefits the environment that the typical going green methods have, to the impact that you have by making shifts in your diet.
 Often times the most passionate, vigilant, and militant environmentalists still eat animal products.
 Let’s take a look at why that is completely discordant.